 Twilight camp is an opportunity for Scouts entering 1st – 5th grade during the next school year.
-Scouts will discover that “Life is Better at the Beach” making new friends, earning rank advancements and participating in BB guns, archery, sports, skills, and crafts.
+Scouts will discover that "PASSPORT TO ADVENTURE" will open up new opportunities while making new friends, earning rank advancements and participating in BB guns, archery, sports, skills, and crafts.

 Many volunteers are needed to make camp a success, so please consider volunteering.
 Adult volunteers can also register their non-Scouting children ages 3-5 (potty trained) or girls ages 6-13.
 Boy Scouts and youth ages 14-17 can also volunteer.

 In addition to shooting BB guns and archery, and playing sports, Scouts will be working towards achieving parts of the following adventures (advancements).

 Tigers (going into 1st grade)

 - Curiosity, Intrigue, and Magical Mysteries

 Bears (going into 3rd grade)